munificent/craftinginterpreters/book/a-virtual-machine.md

 We loop, printing each value in the array, starting at the first (bottom of the stack) and ending when we reach the top.
 This lets us observe the effect of each instruction on the stack.
-The output is pretty verbose, but it's useful when we're tracking down a bug deep in the bowels of the interpreter.
+The output is pretty verbose, but it's useful when we're surgically extracting a nasty bug from the bowels of the interpreter.

 Stack in hand, let's revisit our two instructions.
 First up: